Expensent

 Expensify has an excellent answer for receipts that arrive in a Workspace: SmartScan OCRs them, Concierge flags policy issues, the approval chain runs, and reports export cleanly to the accounting system.
 The question the product doesn't answer is — how does the receipt get into the Workspace in the first place?

-The official answer is that users forward receipts from their own inbox to their Workspace's receipts@expensify.com address, or upload them through the mobile app, or use the Expensify Card for automatic matching.
+The official answer is that users forward receipts from their own inbox to receipts@expensify.com from a linked email, or upload them through the mobile app, or use the Expensify Card for automatic matching.
 All three work.
 The problem is that all three depend on the end user remembering to do it.
 And at any client with more than two people, somebody always forgets.

 The coverage gap